marrlab/DomainLab/README.md

 - Is this mostly attributed to a more "powerful" neural network architecture of model A compared to others?
 What will happen if I change the backbone neural network of algorithm A from ResNet to AlexNet?
 - Is this mostly attributed the protocol of estimating the generalization performance? e.g. dataset split, Will this algorithm "work" for my datasets?
-- Is this mostly attributed to the "clever" regularization algorithm A has used?
+- Is this mostly attributed to the "clever" regularization algorithm or a special loss function A has used for the neural network?

 To maximally decouple these attributing factors, LibDG was implemented with software design patterns, where

 - Domain generalization algorithms was implemented in a way that keeps the underlying neural network architecture transparent, i.e. the concrete neural network architecture can be replaced like a plugin through specifying a custom neural network architecture implemented in a python file.
+See [Specify Custom Neural Networks for an algorithm](libdg/compos/doc_custom_nn.md)

-- To evaluate a domain generalization algorithm's performance, the user can specify a "Task" in the form of custom python file and feed into the command line argument.
+- To evaluate a domain generalization algorithm's performance, the user can specify a "Task" in the form of custom python file and feed into the command line argument, so that all domain generalization algorithms could be compared fairly.
 See [Task Specification](libdg/tasks/README.md)

 # Getting started
 ## Basic usage